Logos of various brokers available in Belgium

 💼 Business accounts ✅ Yes

 Opening an account with Interactive Brokers is better done via computer.
 They don't have an itsme integration.
 The account verification takes usually 3 business days.
-Interactive Brokers supports business, children and joint accounts.
+Interactive Brokers supports business and joint accounts.

 Safety